No Banner to display

 • 0

 Did you know that many of Japan’s long-held beliefs about good manners revolve around tea?
 Here’s one you probably didn’t know.
-When you visit a Japanese office on business, it is customary practice to be served a...
+When you visit a Japanese office on business, it is customary practice to be offered a...

 • Posted August 19, 2018